 In Slovenia, people are much more into the natural look.

-Healthy, slim, and toned bodies are sexy bodies, tanning is never extreme or carrot-colored, girls rarely dye their hair or take very bold fashion decisions.
+Healthy, slim, and toned bodies are attractive bodies, tanning is never extreme or carrot-colored, girls rarely dye their hair or take very bold fashion decisions.
 Don’t get intimidated, just follow their example of taking good care of your appearance — whether you are a guy or a girl, being a visitor is no excuse for not looking decent.

 Plus, if you try a little harder with outfits and grooming, you will blend in better with the locals, which is always welcome when traveling.